 Do I have to own my own home to foster?

 No, but you must not have rent arrears.
-You need a stable home for a foster child with no risk of eviction.
-References will be taken up with the landlord if rented.
+You need a stable home with no risk of eviction.
+If you rent, references will be taken up with your landlord.

 Am I able to foster if I am working?

 If you are a couple, then one of you must be prepared to be a full time Foster Carer.
 If you are single, then you must be prepared to give up your job or be highly flexible so as to give more time to care for a child/young person, attend training and meetings etc. Bear in mind also that a child may not be in school for a period of time either, so this could affect your work.
 We offer our foster carers opportunities to undertake flexible bank work at the Caldecott Foundation too.
 This is a great opportunity to develop your knowledge and skills and build relationships with young people, while giving you some income in between placements.

 When do I start getting paid?

 You will be paid from the first day a child is placed with you.
 Our payments are made electronically every two weeks.
 Fostering is not a guaranteed income therefore you are only paid when you have a child placed with your family.
 However, you may wish to undertake bank work at the Caldecott Foundation in between placements.